How to Apply

-Once you have arranged a supervisor, you should compose a brief statement of research interest (300 – 500 words is more than sufficient) to upload with your application.
-The statement of research interest should contain:
+Once you have arranged a supervisor, you should compose a brief proposal (300 – 500 words is more than sufficient) to upload with your application.
+The proposal should contain:

-Please upload your Statement of Research Interest to your application.
+Please upload your research proposal to your application.

 - Complete official academic transcript